yeatmanlab/create-roar-app/docs/docs/developer-guide/installation.md

         yarn build
         ```

     Builds the app for production to the `dist` folder.<br>
     This correctly bundles your ROAR app in production mode and optimizes the build for the best performance.

     Your app is then ready [to be deployed](deploying-your-experiment.md).

+There are other commands as well.
+The difference between `npm run build:dev` and `npm run build:prod`, for example, is explained in the [Configuration section](configuration.md).

 ## Make your first commit